Jan 28, 2019

 As nurses, our education doesn’t stop the minute we walk across the stage at graduation.
 Au contraire—that’s just the beginning!
 Most states require that we continue our education every two to three years through what are known as continuing education credits in order to maintain licensure.

 That means that even after you’ve obtained your nursing license, you’ll probably still have to take occasional courses or engage in professional nursing activities to earn credits and ensure that your license is active.
-Even if your state doesn’t require continuing ed, you might still want to grow your skill set and make yourself extra-marketable with new learning opportunities.
+Obtaining CE (continuing education) and CME (continuing medical education) credits will be absolutely vital.
+Even if your state doesn’t require continuing ed, you might still want to grow your skillset and make yourself extra-marketable with new learning opportunities.

-Nurses who do not continue to learn beyond traditional education risk being left in the dust and may become stagnant in their career and limited in terms of salary.
+Nurses who do not continue their medical education beyond traditional nursing school risk being left in the dust and may become stagnant in their career and limited in terms of salary.
 Of course, nurses who advance from LPN to RN and RN to NP (or another higher nursing license) significantly raise their earning potential with each new milestone.
+Many nurses will also need to obtain additional certifications, such as ACLS (Advanced Cardiac Life Support), PALS (Pediatric Advanced Life Support), and BLS (Basic Life Support).
+But even still, there is so much more nurses can learn.

 1. Obtain Your Master’s Degree – If you really want to take your career to the next level, consider working toward a Master of Science in Nursing (MSN) degree.
 For registered nurses, this is the next level in education required to nab some of the higher-paying nursing titles, like nurse practitioner, nurse anesthetist, or nursing consultant.
 Obtaining your MSN may open the doors for many new opportunities and may even allow you to practice independent primary care, depending on where you live.
 Nurse practitioners, for example, can practice independently in 23 states and Washington, D.C.
 Many major nursing organizations have begun to push independent practice in order to prepare for the looming physician shortage.

 5. Travel for the Greater Good – Nurses are needed around the world, especially in areas that have basic and limited health care.
 In fact, more than 1.3 million people around the globe lack access to basic health care, so there is plenty of need for trained medical professionals, especially nurses.
-Consider going on a “medical mission” to help bring quality care to underdeveloped areas.
+Consider going on a medical mission to help bring quality care to underdeveloped areas.
+Not only will you be able to enrich yourself by seeing new parts of the world, but you will also be able to deliver much-needed care to those who need it most.
 You can volunteer as a travel nurse with various organizations, including Medical Missions, Doctors Without Borders, and the Red Cross.
-Because, let’s be honest, not all heroes wear capes, some wear scrubs!
+Because let’s be honest, not all heroes wear capes, some wear scrubs!

-It can be a bit of a pain to seek out and complete continuing education opportunities while we’re well into our careers and busy with our lives, but there’s no denying that these opportunities help better us as healthcare providers and as people.
+Nurses are lifelong learners, which is one of the reasons why continuing education for nurses is so important.
+There’s no denying that seeking new continuing education opportunities help better us as healthcare providers and as people.
 Luckily, with a projected job growth of 16 percent in the next six years, our jobs as nurses are relatively secure, but we must do all that we can to increase our knowledge and help better the profession for the future.

 eMedCert is a simplistic online ACLS, PALS, and BLS certification/recertification platform that makes it easy to get continuing education.
 Visit our website or contact us today to start advancing your knowledge.